United States Youth Cricket Association: History

 On 24 June it was announced that the C.C.
 Morris Cricket Library Association had agreed to fund the organization's infrastructure expenses, such as liability insurance and fees associated with the securing of federal tax-exempt status, up to a maximum of $5000.
-This was followed on 13 July with the announcement that DreamCricket.com had raised its pledge to 100 sets, ensuring USYCA of a useful supply of high-quality children's sets with which to approach school systems.
+On 13 July, DreamCricket Pavilion Shop pledged 100 free cricket sets, ensuring USYCA of a useful supply of high-quality children's sets with which to approach school systems.
 This allowed the organization to break free of the time-consuming process of placing sets in one school at a time.

 Another key development that summer was the introduction to USYCA of Maria Grossi, and DTY Pty Ltd., an Australian firm that was the supplier of cricket sets and apparel to Cricket Australia's MILO In2Cricket program.
 The referral came by way of Rebecca Mulgrew of CA, who first came into contact with Harrison in 2009 while he was coaching the cricket team at Cardinal Gibbons School in Baltimore.
 By August, DTY was in discussions with USYCA that would result in the donation of 500 custom-made cricket sets, designed especially for the USYCA Schools Program.
 These sets would eventually be named the American Cricket Champ, and was the first set ever produced specifically for the American market.